 Religious discrimination in employment is prohibited by federal, New York State, and New York City law.
-Under all three statutes, it is unlawful to discriminate in employment on the basis of the employee’s religion and requires employers to make reasonable accommodations for the religious practices of the employee as long as such accommodation is not an undue hardship on the employer.2
+Under all three statutes, it is unlawful to discriminate in employment based on the employee’s religion.2 It requires employers to make reasonable accommodations for the religious practices of the employee as long as such accommodation is not an undue hardship on the employer.

 Employers have the additional obligation to make reasonable attempts to accommodate the religious practices of their employees.
-In making out a prima facie case of lack of accommodation, an employee must demonstrate that; a) s/he has a bona fide religious belief, the practice of which conflicts with employment duties; b) s/he has informed the employer of this conflict; and c) the employer has threatened or subjected the employee to discrimination or dismissal because of the conflict.
+In making out a prima facie case of lack of accommodation, an employee must demonstrate that; a) they have a bona fide religious belief, the practice of which conflicts with employment duties; b) they have informed the employer of this conflict; and c) the employer has threatened or subjected the employee to religious discrimination or dismissal because of the conflict.
 Once the employee has satisfied this test, the burden shifts to the employer to show that providing the accommodation would be an undue hardship.

-Because of the desire not to impede the religious expression of religious institutions, both federal and New York state law specifically exempt religious institutions from some of the obligations not to discriminate on the basis of religion.
+Because of the desire not to impede the religious expression of religious institutions, both federal and New York state law specifically exempt religious institutions from some of the obligations not to discriminate based on religion.

-Under 42 U.S.C. § 2000e-2, the duty not to discriminate does not apply to a religious corporation, association, educational institution, or society with respect to the employment of individuals of a particular religion to perform work connected with the carrying on of its activities.
+Under 42 U.S.C. § 2000e-2, the duty not to discriminate does not apply to a religious corporation, association, educational institution, or society concerning the employment of individuals of a particular religion to perform work connected with the carrying on of its activities.
 New York Exec.
 Law § 296(11) allows religious institutions to employ only individuals within their faith and take other actions “calculated by such organization to promote the religious principles for which it is established or maintained.”
-Such carve-outs from employment discrimination law are often referred to as a “ministerial exception.”
+Such carve-outs from employment and religious discrimination law are often referred to as a “ministerial exception.”

 Relying on the Title VII ministerial exception, the Supreme Court held that religious institutions may lawfully choose to hire only individuals who are active members of their faith, whether the work to be performed is religious or not.4 In Little v.
 Wuerl, a religiously affiliated school was allowed to fire a teacher whose (marriage or divorce) was not in accordance with the tenets of the religion.5